 Most of them will work if you will be using them to reduce echo in a room.
 Almost all soundproof curtains are an excellent way to deaden or dampen (i.e. absorb) noise in your room and keep it from echoing.

-However, apart from a few, most of them are less effective if you will be using them to completely block out all the noise from the outside environment.
+However, apart from a few, most of them are less effective if you are using them to completely block out all the noise from the outside environment.

 Now, there are several soundproof curtains out there that can reduce noise entering your house from the outside, but to find them you need to be careful when searching.